Face of Denmark

-Face of Denmark was a national beauty pageant in Denmark that selected the representative to the Miss Universe, Miss International, Miss Earth.
+Face of Denmark was a national beauty pageant in Denmark that selected the representative to the Miss Universe, Miss International, and Miss Earth.

 Organization

 In 2015 the Face of Denmark organization formed, and began their national competitions, run by Anders Hamilton de Voss and his partner John Paul Hamilton de Voss.

 Several former titleholders who achieved success representing Denmark at international beauty pageants are on the board of directors of the Face of Denmark organization, including: Catharina Svensson, the first Miss Earth winner from Denmark; Aino Korva, Miss Denmark 1963 and first runner-up at Miss Universe 1963; Pia Larsen, Miss Denmark 1986, and first runner-up at Miss International 1986 and Miss World 1986; Zaklina Sojic, Miss Universe Denmark 2007 and top 15 at Miss Universe 2007; and Mette Riis Sørensen, Miss International Denmark 2015.